 Lithium Iron Phosphate Batteries (LiFePO4 Batteries)

-Lithium iron phosphate or Lithium Ferrous Phosphate or Simply, Lthium Ion (LiFePO4 Batteries) is actually a subtype of its more generic li-ion class, although it is distinctive enough that it is frequently classified individually.
+Lithium iron phosphate or Lithium Ferrous Phosphate or Simply, Lithium Ion (LiFePO4 Batteries) is actually a subtype of its more generic li-ion class, although it is distinctive enough that it is frequently classified individually.

 Lithium Iron Phosphate Disadvantages

 LiFePO4 cells both are hefty and much less energy dense than other li-ion cells.
-This implies that battery packs made from LiFePO4 batteries will be larger and more voluminous over other li-ion or RC lipo batteries with the same voltage and capacity.
+This implies that battery packs made from LiFePO4 batteries will be larger and more voluminous than other li-ion or RC lipo batteries with the same voltage and capacity.
 The precise quantity varies depending on the cell type, but you should anticipate a LiFePO4 batteries to be about twice as big and twice as heavy as a similar lithium-ion battery.
 LiFePO4 batteries are therefore more expensive than lithium-ion batteries.

 They are also among the most costly types of cells available today.
 They are more expensive than lithium-ion cells of the same capacity because of a variety of variables, including cell size, format, vendor, and location.
-However, you may anticipate to spend approximately 20% more cost for LiFePO4 batteries than other lithium-ion batteries of the same capacity.
+However, you may anticipate spending approximately 20% more cost for LiFePO4 batteries than other lithium-ion batteries of the same capacity.
 Many LiFePO4 batteries, including those that are widely accessible, have a lower discharge rate, which means they can’t provide as much power, but this isn’t always the case.

 Certain cells, such as the one manufactured by the high-quality battery firm A123, may provide tremendous amounts of power, but they come at a high price and are difficult to come by.
 Those are mainly marketed to OEMs for usage in consumer goods like power tools.